fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/final-reflections.md

 ### BE SPECIFIC!
 I may have mentioned this once or twice in the course already.
 Specificity and clarity (in thinking and organization) is what separates excellent from mediocre work.
 To say that "I learned to think more critically about fad diets" will sound unconvincing unless you provide several specific examples of the issues that you think are important to think critically about and WHY.
 If you just make a vague statement that you learned about a topic on the syllabus ("I learned the sugar industry likes to suggest that sugar isn't harmful; or, I learned about the dangers of GMOs"), and you don't provide any examples from the readings, or don't connect different readings together, I can only assume it's because you didn't read or learn very much.

-One last time: telling me what you were SUPPOSED to learn (that is, paraphrasing the syllabus) is very different from describing YOUR LEARNING EXPERIENCE.

 ### Think holistically